wp-plugins/myarcadeblog/readme.txt

   1. Set Your Settings
   2. Feed Games
   3. Add Games To Blog

 == Frequently Asked Questions ==
 http://netreview.de/wordpress/myarcadeblog-create-your-own-wordpress-arcade-blog-like-fungames24net/

 == Screenshots ==
 http://netreview.de/wordpress/myarcadeblog-create-your-own-wordpress-arcade-blog-like-fungames24net/

+== Changelog ==
+v1.1  - 2009-07-15
+  - Added new download method for feed, games and thumbs. if allow_url_fopen is set to 0 the plugin will use cURL for downloading files. v1.0  - 2009-07-14
+  Initial Version